hyperknot/openfreemap/README.md

 ##### 3. Deploy tile gen server (optional)

 - If you have a beefy machine and you want to generate tiles yourselfm you can run the same script with `--tile-gen`.
-Not needed for self-hosting.
+You generally don't need this since we provide already processed tile downloads for free.

 #### Warning